doridori/doridori.github.io/_posts/2015-04-01-Android-Architecture-MV?.md

 title: "Android Architecture: MV?"
 ---

 How do the MV? ways of thinking relate to Android?
-Why is this now such a popular way of thinking for Android architecture?
+Why is this now such a popular way of thinking about Android architecture?

 # The Problem